 This ability to empathize is never more evident than when Mister Rogers goes to Washington in 1969.
 Facing the Senate Subcommittee on Communications as it threatens to strip the Corporation for Public Broadcasting of its $20 million in federal funding, Rogers makes an impassioned plea, which includes a charming song from his show about asserting control over your anger.
 After hearing the song, Committee Chairman John O. Pastore smiles and sheepishly concedes, “Looks like you just earned the $20 million.”

-Over his show’s 31 seasons, Rogers tackled every topic imaginable, from death and divorce to kids injuring themselves while pretending to be Superman.
+Over his show’s thirty-one seasons, Mister Rogers tackled every topic imaginable, from death and divorce to kids injuring themselves while pretending to be Superman.
 His tiny cast of actors and puppets (all voiced by Rogers) talked frankly about complicated current events with delicate candor.
 At the height of the Civil Rights Movement, Rogers soaked his feet in the same backyard swimming pool as his African-American friend, Officer Clemmons (Francois Clemmons), even drying the man’s feet when they were finished.

 Neville, best known for helming the Oscar-winning doc 20 Feet from Stardom, wisely seeks the man through his works rather than delving too deeply into his past or his private life.
 Rogers’s wife of over 50 years, Joanne, is barely mentioned in the film and his children make only brief appearances during interviews.
 Regardless, there are plenty of insights to be found.